divyanshusahu/HackThisSite/Stego/README.md

 ![Mission 12](12.bmp)

 On analyzing every pixel the same way i did in mission 3, I found the series of integers.
-After some trails I was able to extract a zip file from this series of integers.
+After some time, I was able to extract a zip file from this series of integers.
 I wrote the following python script.

 ```python